-Senior Vice President of Google and head of Google+ Vic Gundotra announced on Thursday that he was stepping down from his post with the company.
+Senior Vice President of Google and chief of Google+ Vic Gundotra announced on Thursday that he was stepping down from the company.

 Gundotra, who has been with Google for eight years, made the announcement aptly through a Google+ post.
 In the post, he didn’t explain what his next plans were only noting that “it is time for a new journey.”

 According to the Los Angeles Times, Gundotra also didn’t specify a reason for his departure.
 He only noted that after his wife’s uncle’s passing that it made him think about things and he decided it was time to move on to something else.